 The greenhouse was cooled by a combination of air exchange and evaporation.
 A single-stage thermostat controlled both the exhaust fan and intake shutters.
 As the drier outside air entered the greenhouse, a humidistat triggered misting nozzles mounted under benches.
 As the mist evaporated, it both cooled and humidified the incoming air.
 Using this system, I was able to keep the greenhouse several degrees cooler than the outside air, even on sunny summer days.

 For heating, I used a vented Southern Burner greenhouse heater.
 The Southern Burner is a very simple design that relies on a pilot light and millivolt thermostat.
 The trickle of electricity required to trigger the gas valve is supplied by a thermocouple protruding into the pilot flame, so the heater is completely independent of mains electricity.
-This feature proved its worth when we lost electricity following an ice storm.
+This feature proved its worth when we lost electricity for a week following an ice storm.

 The first winter, I learned a couple of things: 1) LP gas (propane) is expensive; 2) although better than glass, twin-wall polycarbonate isn’t a very good insulator, and 3) the north wall of a greenhouse is a heat sink.
 I had oriented the greenhouse with its long axis running east-west to take full advantage of the low winter sun, but that orientation meant that the north wall and north slope of the roof received very little light in winter.
 To save heating fuel, I wanted to add additional insulation, but insulating a greenhouse is problematic–most substances that are effective insulators are more-or-less opaque.
 On the north wall, that wasn’t a problem, so I added Reflectix insulation (basically bubble wrap sandwiched between two layers of reflective film).
 On the remaining three walls and north slope of the roof, I used clear bubble wrap to create an additional dead air space without significantly reducing light penetration.
 Only the south roof was left uncovered to allow maximum penetration of the winter sun.